SPECIALIZED SUMMER STAFF

 To apply for a position at B.B.
 Camp, please first fill out the online staff application by clicking “APPLY NOW” .
 If you have any questions about working with us please feel free to contact Ben at 503-452-3443 or email@example.com.
 We look forward to spending an amazing summer with you!

-Unit Heads: Lead a camp unit consisting of up to 60 campers and 14 staff.
-Unit Heads are responsible for the well-being of all the campers and staff in their unit.
+Unit Heads: Oversee a camp unit consisting of up to 100 campers, 20 counselors, and 2 unit leaders.
+Unit Heads are responsible for the well-being of all the campers and staff in their unit, parent communication, trips, and logistics.
 Minimum age is 21.

 Counselor: Primarily responsible for the care and well-being of campers.
-Counselors live in cabins with campers; act as role models, and support specialists throughout programming.
+Counselors live in cabins with campers; act as role models, and support program specialists throughout daily programs.

 Day Camp Director: Responsible for training and supervision of Day Camp Program staff.
-Also coordinates Day Camp programming and scheduling.
+Also coordinates Day Camp programming, scheduling, and trips.
 Oversees camper care for all Day Campers.

 Program Director: Responsible for supervision of program specialists, scheduling, evening programs, all-camp programs, inventory, and ordering of supplies.